 I have come to believe The Wind In The Willows has two separate strands, one for (Edwardian) children (used to a slower pace), the other metaphorical, which only a post-adolescent audience will appreciate.
 The Wind In The Willows is your ultimate dual audience work, which partly explains its longevity.

-Other works with a ‘kid’ layer and an ‘sophisticated’ layer:
+Other works ‘children’s stories’ with a ‘kid’ layer and a ‘sophisticated’ layer:

 THE UTOPIAN SETTING OF THE WIND IN THE WILLOWS

 In common with Charlotte’s Web, The Wind in the Willows takes place in a pastoral, Arcadian setting.
 Arcadian/pastoral stories commonly contain a message about the brevity of life as a subtext.

 Modern commentators extrapolate that Kenneth Grahame was gay (or bi- or pan-).
 The first to publish the idea that Kenneth Grahame was gay: Graham Robb.
 Peter Hunt agreed (possible paywall).
 We’ll never know for sure sure, partly because Grahame’s only son died young, leaving no descendants.